-Before registering your interest, you should check out the VFX Apprenticeship Standards on the Institute for Apprenticeships website.
+Before making an application, you should check out the VFX Apprenticeship Standards on the Institute for Apprenticeships website.
 There are currently two roles Assistant Technical Director and Junior 2D Artist.

 The Assistant Technical Director role includes supporting visual effects (VFX) projects by providing technical assistance to creative departments, troubleshooting workflow issues, and managing data and resources.